Exam I Study Guide

 - Note the heme group, how it is held, and by which subunits.

-- Note the designation of the Hb tetratmer as an a2b2 or aabb
+- Note the designation of the Hb tetratmer as an 22 or protein.

 - If a protein had 8 subunits, with 3 of one kind, duplicates